babymechanic/typescript-cool/slides.md

 ---

-## Patterns > Mapping to a subtype of the original > Manually create jest mock types
+## Patterns > Mapping to a subtype of the original > Manually create jest mock types Pt 1

 ### One of many types that need to be mocked

 A logger which is used in the project with a test

 ```typescript
 // actual code
 class Logger {
     info(message: string) {